-- Greet the taxpayer: - All clients must be greeted within 1 minute upon their arrival to the tax site by any STAFF member at the site. - Make sure the taxpayer (Both spouse, if married filing jointly) brought photo identification with them to show to the return preparer both the quality reviewer. - Exceptions for requiring a photo ID should only be made under extreme circumstances and for taxpayers known to the site after being approved by the coordinator (See Pub 4299) - Verify they have Social Security cards and/or ITIN letters or cards, or other acceptable verification, for everyone on the return. - Ask the taxpayer if they have received and brought all their tax documents, such as Forms W-2 and 1099-R.
+- Greet the taxpayer: - All clients must be greeted within 1 minute upon their arrival to the tax site by any STAFF member at the site. - Make sure the taxpayer (and/or spouse, if married filing jointly) brought photo identification with them to show the return preparer and/or the quality reviewer. - Exceptions for requiring a photo ID should only be made under extreme circumstances and for taxpayers known to the site after being approved by the coordinator - Verify they have SSN cards and/or ITIN letters or cards, or other acceptable verification, for everyone on the return. - Ask the taxpayer if they have received and brought all their tax documents, like Forms W-2 and 1099-R.